-Enrolled students are required to maintain an active and unencumbered LPN license while enrolled in the associate degree in nursing program.
+Students are required to maintain an active and unencumbered LPN license while in the associate degree in nursing program.
 Students whose license becomes inactive or encumbered during the program will not be permitted to register for a nursing course until the license is reactivated and unencumbered.